UBC-MDS/forxr/README.md

 Package to access daily exchange rates and forex conversion created by Group 6: Dhruvi Nishar, Mohammad Reza Nabizadeh, Hongjian Li, and Stepan Zaiatc.

-`forxpy` allows users to easily convert currency rates by utilizing data from [Bank of Canada](https://www.bankofcanada.ca/rates/exchange/daily-exchange-rates/).
+`forxr` allows users to easily convert currency rates by utilizing data from [Bank of Canada](https://www.bankofcanada.ca/rates/exchange/daily-exchange-rates/).
 The package supports multiple currencies and provides historical exchange rates.
 It also has the ability to make currency conversions with the use of a simple function call, making it easy for developers to integrate into their projects.
 Additionally, it provides a way to get historical exchange rates in a chart, which makes it useful for dashboard building.
-Overall, **forxpy** is a powerful and flexible package for handling currency conversions in Python.
+Overall, **forxr** is a powerful and flexible package for handling currency conversions in R.

 ## Installation